Council (Scouting America): History

 Councils outside the US were given numbers that began with 800, which was assigned to the Direct Service Council.
 Council number 801 was assigned to the Panama Canal Zone Council; 802 was assigned to the EUCOM (later Transatlantic Council); 803 was assigned to the Far East Council; 804 was assigned to the Philippines Area Council; and 805 was initially assigned to Saudi Arabia and parts of the Middle East.
 Later, this region was restored to the supervision of the Direct Service Council and the number retired.

-The BSA also encouraged districts within a council to be in numerical order by the closeness to the Council office, and units were "recommended to be numbered according to the District in which they reside".
-However, in 1975 the BSA changed its policy and authorized individual councils to provide local numbers as they saw fit.
+The Scouting America also encouraged districts within a council to be in numerical order by the closeness to the Council office, and units were "recommended to be numbered according to the District in which they reside".
+However, in 1975 the Scouting America changed its policy and authorized individual councils to provide local numbers as they saw fit.

-In 1967 the BSA expanded its council numbers above 639, when it allowed the Greater New York Councils, consisting of the five boroughs in New York City along with the City itself their own Council number (NYC, #640; then in alphabetical order, Bronx, Brooklyn, Manhattan, Queens, and Staten Island).
-In 1971, the BSA started a new row of Council numbers starting with the Rainbow Council in Morris, Illinois (#702).
+In 1967 Scouting America expanded its council numbers above 639, when it allowed the Greater New York Councils, consisting of the five boroughs in New York City along with the City itself their own Council number (NYC, #640; then in alphabetical order, Bronx, Brooklyn, Manhattan, Queens, and Staten Island).
+In 1971, Scouting America started a new row of Council numbers starting with the Rainbow Council in Morris, Illinois (#702).

-In 1976, the BSA allowed the Boston Council and the other councils surrounding Boston (Cambridge, Minuteman, and North Bay) to form a "consolidated council" similar to the way that New York City and the five boroughs were organized.
+In 1976, Scouting America allowed the Boston Council and the other councils surrounding Boston (Cambridge, Minuteman, and North Bay) to form a "consolidated council" similar to the way that New York City and the five boroughs were organized.
 This consolidated council was designated as council 850.
 However, the effort failed and the councils split again in 1979; eventually the Boston, Cambridge and Minuteman merged into the Boston Minuteman Council, while North Bay became part of the Yankee Clipper, until Boston Minuteman and Yankee Clipper merged to become the Spirit of Adventure Council.